mlkiung/walmart-product-manager/README.md

 1. Navigate to http://localhost:8080

 ## Areas for Further Development
-* Add a button to pull more search results from Walmart OpenAPI where the previous search left off (max pull at one time is 25 products)
+* Add a button to pull more search results from Walmart Open API where the previous search left off (max pull at one time is 25 products)
 * Add pagination as product list grows, with an option to customize number of results per page
 * Make editable brand name field more intuitive, e.g. not a caret
 * Add functionality to group products by category
   * Make the category path breadcrumb trail into a list of links
   * Clicking a link will filter the list of products to include only those within the designated category
 * Integrate frontend testing
 * Modularize CSS stylesheets using CSS modules and Sass
 * Integrate functionality so user can work with their own API key for queries

 ## Author